-The amount you should ask for pain and suffering will depend on how severe your car accident was and what kind of injuries you have suffered.
-In general, you should always talk to a lawyer and get a professional opinion on what level of pain and suffering damages to ask for.
-However, there are some shortcuts you can use to get an idea of what to expect.
+The amount you should ask for pain and suffering depends on how severe your car accident was and the injuries you suffered.
+In general, you should always talk to a car accident lawyer for a professional opinion on what damages you should be asking for.

 Pain and suffering is a catch-all term.
 Legally, it’s known as general damages.
 Your general damages are the non-financial losses you suffered—anything from emotional anguish to physical pain.
 Permanent injuries, disabilities, and an inability to work are all losses that count under this category.